 Ecstatic Dance

-Perhaps this is where I can express myself to the fullest, given the lack of restrictions in terms of tempo and rhythm.I also appreciate the audience taking part of the full experience, and the lack of chatter.
-These conditions make it so much easier for the dancers to enter flow state.I create an ecstatic wave starting from slow meditative tunes gradually building up to high energy songs, and then bringing it back down again.My music collection mainly consists of electronic trance, chillout, and tribal world music.
-But I also like to sprinkle in some pop and rock songs, and some retro tunes.
+Ecstatic Dance is where I can express myself to the fullest, given the lack of restrictions in terms of tempo and rhythm.I also greatly appreciate that the lack of chatter makes for great sound quality, and that the audience usually participates through the whole set without leaving the room.
+These conditions make it so much easier for the dancers to enter flow state.I create an ecstatic wave starting from slow meditative tunes, gradually building up to high-energy songs, and then bringing it back down again.My music collection mainly consists of electronic trance, chillout, and tribal world music.
+I also like to sprinkle in some pop and rock songs, and some retro tunes.